Ryan-C-Marshall/FlappyBirdAI/README.md

 # FlappyBirdAI
 A flappy bird replica game and a proof-of-concept neural network that has learned to play the game.

-This code was created for a coding club as an introduction to python and game design.
+This code was created for a coding club as an introduction to Python and game design.